What kind of printer do I need to print mailing labels?

 Better yet, you can just print your shipping and mailing labels at home with the proper barcodes and postal information automatically generated by your sending service or software.

-Can I save money printing my own shipping and mailing labels?
+Can you save money printing your own shipping and mailing labels?